defold/defold/engine/dlib/README.md

 * The os_int.h is replaced by #include <stdint.h>
 * Removed __stdcall on WIN32, see change in os_port.h
+* Changed from rand_r to srand in crypto_misc.c
+* Changed how be64toh is defined in os_port.h

 webp
 -----

 * replaced intN_t #define's in types.h with #include <stdint.h> as msvc now ships with one.